NethServer/nethsecurity-docs/install.rst

 `VMWare <https://www.vmware.com>`_ may encounter issues when importing raw disk images directly.
 To ensure a smooth import, first decompress the image file, then convert the raw image to the VMWare native ``.vmdk`` format before proceeding.

-On Windows, you can use a software like `V2V Converted <https://www.starwindsoftware.com/starwind-v2v-converter>`_.
+On Windows, you can use a software like `V2V Converter <https://www.starwindsoftware.com/starwind-v2v-converter>`_.

 On Linux you can use the ``qemu-img`` command.
 Example: ::